juvelas/juvelas.github.io/_pages/publications.md

 # Peer-reviewed papers: 42 in total

 ### 2022
-* Mercado-Gómez, J.D., Morales-Puentes, M.E., Gonzalez, M.A., __Velasco, J.A__.
-Seasonal droughts during the Miocene drove the evolution of Capparaceae towards   Neotropical seasonally dry forests.
-Revista de Biología Tropical 70: 132-148. https://doi.org/10.15517/rev.biol.trop..v70i1.47504

 * Cruz-Elizalde, R., Ochoa-Ochoa, L. M., Flores-Villela, O., __Velasco, J.A__.
 2022.
 Taxonomic distinctiveness and phylogenetic variability of amphibians and reptiles in the cloud forest of Mexico.
-Acceṕted.
+In press.
 Community Ecology.
 XX: XX-XX.

+* Mercado-Gómez, J.D., Morales-Puentes, M.E., Gonzalez, M.A., __Velasco, J.A__.
+2022.
+Seasonal droughts during the Miocene drove the evolution of Capparaceae towards Neotropical seasonally dry forests.
+Revista de Biología Tropical 70: 132-148. https://doi.org/10.15517/rev.biol.trop..v70i1.47504

 * Cruz-Elizalde, R., Ramírez-Bautista, A., Lozano, A.,  __Velasco, J. A__., Octavio-Aguilar, P., Berriozabal-Islas, C. 2022.
 Sexual size and shape dimorphism in the Sceloporus scalaris species group (Squamata: Phrynosomatidae) from the Transvolcanic Belt of Mexico.
 2022.
 Biological Journal of the Linnean Society.
 XX: 1-19. https://doi.org/10.1093/biolinnean/blab169